Owner Frequently Asked Questions

 You need insurance for a tenant-occupied property.
 This is not the same as homeowner’s insurance for an owner-occupied property, so you will need to be sure to have it switched over or be sure to purchase the correct type.
 It is best to discuss the transition of any property to a rental with your preferred insurance agent.
-We do require that all renters procure renters insurance prior to move in.
-This is no guarantee but it is a part of their lease contract.
+We do require that all renters procure renters insurance prior to move in and provide a declaration of coverage.
+This is no guarantee, but it is a part of their lease contract.

 Is D.M.
 Rothwell, Inc. insured?